christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \begin{figure}[h]
   \centering
-  \includegraphics[width=1.5\textwidth]{images/sequential-consistency-flow.pdf}
+  \includegraphics[width=0.65\textwidth]{images/sequential-consistency-flow.pdf}
-  \caption{Schematic communication model between clients and replica cluster nodes for sequential consistency.
+  \caption[Schematic communication model for sequential consistency]{Schematic communication model between clients and replica cluster nodes for sequential consistency.
 A write can be acknowledged before it is propagated consistently across all cluster nodes.
 For all successful writes that are committed throughout the cluster, the original order is guaranteed.}
   \label{fig:sequential-consistency-flow}
 \end{figure}